 by "TAXATION IN AUSTRALIA" JOURNAL ARTICLE

 Australia’s faltering economy has seen a rapid rise in distressed asset sales.
 This is the first major economic downturn since the introduction of the goods and services tax (GST), and given the complexity of the issues involved and potential for personal liability, it is critical that parties including liquidators, receivers, administrators, trustees in bankruptcy and mortgagees in possession correctly identify and comply with their GST obligations.
 This article considers the main issues that arise and, in particular, significant recent developments.

 David is a Chartered Accountant, tax agent and admitted lawyer.
-He is a partner in the Mills Oakley Private Advisory Practice based in Brisbane and previously was a partner within the tax group of a national law firm.
-David is a specialist adviser to the private enterprise, SME and high-wealth individuals sectors with particular experience assisting taxpayers and their advisers in dispute matters including tax reviews, audits and complex tax negotiations and settlements.
+He is a Partner in the Mills Oakley Private Advisory Practice based in Brisbane and previously was a Partner within the tax group of a national law firm.
+David is a specialist adviser to the private enterprise and to SME and high-wealth individuals sectors, with particular experience assisting taxpayers and their advisers in dispute matters, including tax reviews, audits and complex tax negotiations and settlements.
 He has significant expertise advising on SME, professional practice (including medical practices) and high-wealth individuals structuring and transactions with a focus on tax-effective outcomes, while understanding the potential application of the tax integrity measures including Part IVA.
-Current at 12 April 2016